Updated: Jun 28

 Soapwort is an easily-obtained pure and natural soap for cleaning delicate fabrics which also works well as a mild shampoo.
 Easy to grow and attractive to look at, it is much-beloved as a useful cottage garden herb, and is also a living testament to our most ancient uses of natural plants.

-Please join as a member of this blog community or comment below to share your experience and comments.
+Please become a member of this blog community or comment below to share your experience and thoughts.
 For notification of new blog posts, subscribe to the Bath & Still Newsletter at the bottom of this page.
+Thank you!

 More on the history of laundry and clothing care here